QBDI/QBDI/README.rst

 QuarkslaB Dynamic binary Instrumentation (QBDI) is a modular, cross-platform and cross-architecture DBI framework.
 It aims to support Linux, macOS, Android, iOS and Windows operating systems running on x86, x86-64, ARM and AArch64 architectures.
+In addition of C/C++ API, Python and JS/frida bindings are available to script QBDI.
 Information about what is a DBI framework and how QBDI works can be found in the user documentation introduction (`User Documentation <https://qbdi.readthedocs.io/en/stable/user.html>`_).

 QBDI modularity means it doesn't contain a preferred injection method and it is designed to be used in conjunction with an external injection tool.
-QBDI includes a tiny (``LD_PRELOAD`` based) Linux and macOS injector for dynamic executables (QBDIPreload), which acts as the foundation for our Python bindings (pyQBDI).
+QBDI includes a tiny (``LD_PRELOAD`` based) Linux and macOS injector for dynamic executables (QBDIPreload).
 QBDI is also fully integrated with `Frida <https://frida.re>`_, a reference dynamic instrumentation toolkit, allowing anybody to use their combined powers.

-x86-64 support is mature (even if SIMD memory access are not yet reported).
-The support of x86 is new and some bug may occur.
-ARM architecture is a work in progress but already sufficient to execute simple CLI program like *ls* or *cat*.
-AArch64 is planned, but currently unsupported.

 A current limitation is that QBDI doesn't handle signals, multithreading (it doesn't deal with new threads creation) and C++ exception mechanisms.